gcallah/BookReviews/zadka.md

 writes that "Using the Python native console without `readline` is unpleasant" (30).
-We would add that it is also unpleasant to read a sentence without having had any introduction to what it is talking about: there is no mention of this `readline` anywhere in the book before this sentence [YUJIA: PLEASE DOUBLE-CHECK!], and so the reader has no clue as to what this thing that ought to be introduced is or why the Python native console is "unpleasant" without it.
+We would add that it is also unpleasant to read a sentence without having had any introduction to what it is talking about: there is no mention of this `readline` anywhere in the book before this sentence, and so the reader has no clue as to what this thing that oughtto be introduced is or why the Python native console is "unpleasant" without it.

 In any case, there are other ways of interacting with Python in an REPL.
 Zadka has a section on writing one's own REPL systems using the `code` module, but we